Hobbs96/conjureAnimals/README.md

 The application loads in a creature list in a JSON format, meaning that it is extensible, even with custom creatures.

 Due to legal reasons, there cannot be a database to retrieve stat-blocks for the creatures that are generated.
-That being the case, it is still necessary to have D&D material on hand, ex. a monster manual.
+That being the case, it is still necessary to have D&D material on hand, e.g. a monster manual.